haiminh2001/CNN_LSTM_Text_Classification/README.md

 ## Introduction

-This is a final Project of ML basic course of VEF academy.
+This is a final Project of ML course of VEF academy.

 ### Topic